SamihOuague/simple_blocks/README.md

 # Simple Block (Final project)
 #### Video Demo: `Coming Soon`
 #### Description
 'Simple Block' is a simple game made with JavaScript that allows you to add colorful cubes into a 3D space.
-The project handles its own 3D graphics librairy and some basic physics like collisions & velocity.
+The project handles its own 3D graphics library and some basic physics like collisions & velocity.

 ##### Scene & Render
 `class Scene` handles useful methods to render 2D projection of a 3D space, the constructor method takes a width, height and '2D' context as argument :